 I followed someone for 6 months and paid $10 each time.
 In effect, I paid $60 for the info that intrigued me.
 When I left I felt disloyal.
 It was quite hard to do.

-The key to making Patreon work is to provide value in return for your patrons.
+The key to making Patreon work is to provide great value in return for your patron’s donation.
 Giving people direct access to you via live video and meetups is a real winner.

 10. Street Art